paulcsmith/up/README.md

 * **Much shorter commands.** For example, `up node test` instead of `docker-compose up run --rm web node test`
-* **Automatic image rebuilds.** No more pulling from git and wondering why your project isn't working.
-Up will track necessary files and rebuild for you.
+* **Automatic image rebuilds.** Up will rebuild containers when you run a command and files your images depend on are changed.
+No more pulling from git and wondering why your project isn't working.
 * **Simple setup & installation**.

+> *Note that Up will not stop and rebuild already running contains.
+You must
+> stop them first.
+Then when you run any Up command it will rebuild the image.

 ## Installation